+Major Injury Under Reaction: Travis handles being murdered rather well, only being bummed that he won't be famous now.
 He even asks if he was in the news after his body is found, then requests newspaper clippings.
 He plans on starting a scrapbook.

 The music that played as the twins wrecked the place is heard again, midway through "Afterbirth".
 It plays as the new buyers flee the house.

 Tate's whistled theme is heard again as Constance finds his son and the body of the boy's nanny, who he had killed.

 Mercy Kill: Moira ends her mother's life by disconnecting her oxygen.

 Moe Greene Special: How Constance killed Moira.
 She's even impressed with her own marksmanship.